-Our Littleton, Colorado headquarters has approximately 6,800 square feet of secured engineering space which includes 1,000 square feet of engineering laboratory space, several test areas, and two modular test stations.
+Our Littleton, Colorado headquarters has approximately 11,300 square feet of secured offices, engineering, and test laboratory space which includes 1,000 square feet of engineering laboratory space, several test areas, and modular test stations.
 OAI has the capability and capacity to simultaneously design, assemble, integrate, and test programs or perform multiple technology test and evaluation efforts.
 The assembly and test laboratories are equipped with regularly calibrated measuring and test equipment.
 The laboratories have six independent workstations equipped with modern assembly equipment and tools.
 The facility is in full compliance with all OSHA and State safety requirements.
 OAI laboratory space has the ability to host flight components using clean room level laminar flow benches with individual temperature and humidity controls.

 Employees are the foundation of OAI.
 Our products reflect our people and their visionary nature of the future of space.
 OAI personnel have extensive bus and payload integration experience, and leverage a tailored systems engineering approach to assure mission success.
 Our employees come from a variety of backgrounds and experiences, and have an unwavering commitment to doing their best for the people who use our products beyond what is written.
 They are constantly leveraging their own skills and that of their peers to unlock that next solution that will revolutionize space.